 The final price of the inherited house should be between the minimum and the maximum asking price.
 It should be based on a fair market value.

 Think Before Making Concessions

-Buyers who are experts in negotiation may submit an offer for your inheritance that is below your selling price and then request you to cover part of the closing costs or repairs.
-Before you agree to these concessions, talk with a real estate professional in West Virginia.
+Buyers who are experts in haggling would submit an offer for your inheritance that is way below your selling price and then demand you to help them with the closing costs or repairs.
+Before you agree to these concessions, talk with a real estate professional.